Root Canal Therapy

 - Prolonged tooth sensitivity to cold or warm temperatures

-- Swelling around affected tooth
+- Swelling around the infected tooth

 - Small pockets of pus around the tooth